 Shampoo or Cowash and Condition

 I usually cowash with the As I Am Coconut Cowash Cleansing Conditioner, but there are times I shampoo with a clarifying or moisturizing shampoo.
 If I go swimming, I use Aubrey Organics Swimmers Shampoo and conditioner.
-Here are simple steps for washing or co-washing hair especially if it is long or thick:
+Here are simple steps for washing or co-washing hair especially if your natural hair is long or thick:

 - Unravel the twists one-by-one and finger detangle with the conditioner.